-- Participants who have exited and are not employed in the second quarter after exit. - Participants who have exited a program and for whom earnings information is not yet available. - Participants who have exited from a program and who have \$0 income in the 2nd quarter after exit. - Participants who have exited and are in subsidized employment. - Participants who have exited with an exclusionary exit, as listed in TEGL 10-16, Change1, Attachment 2 (PDF). - NDWG participants who received ONLY received disaster relief employment.
+- Participants who have exited and are not employed in the second quarter after exit. - Participants who have exited a program and for whom earnings information is not yet available. - Participants who have exited from a program and who have \$0 income in the 2nd quarter after exit. - Participants who have exited and are in subsidized employment. - Participants who have exited with an exclusionary exit. - NDWG participants who received ONLY received disaster relief employment.